 He is buried in Leeds (Lawnswood) Cemetery, Yorkshire.

-After Kenneth, apparently known as Jack, died in the Great War, Kate never locked her doors day or night, always hoping Kenneth would return.
+After Kenneth, died in the Great War, Kate never locked her doors day or night, always hoping Kenneth would return.
 Of course he never did.
 She never remarried.

 Kenneth was 30 years old when he died.